What is Cite.quest?

 Background

-Citations are used to measure how much a research project has influenced its field.
+Citations are used to measure how research has influenced its field.
 More citations suggest greater impact.
 But citation counts don't tell the whole story.
-They can be shaped by many factors: the discipline, the journal, the reputation of the authors, or simply being in the right place at the right time.
-That's what makes guessing them so tricky.
-How many times will a recent article be cited in the next few months?
-How many citations has a particular landmark study already received?
+They can be shaped by many factors: the discipline, the journal, the reputation of the authors, or being in the right place at the right time.
+That's what makes guessing them so tricky!

 Loading chart...